centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 17. When requested search results for a certain TLD (eg: .CO), it always displayed as not available (its not the case for rest of the TLDs).
 We have validated and the prices are entered correctly in Our WHMCS and ISPAPI registrar module is selected as a lookup provider.

-Can you check your situation based on this article?: https://help.whmcs.com/ Maybe activity logs provide something.
+Can you please check your situation based on [this article](//help.whmcs.com/)?
+Maybe activity logs provide something.
 If you're not using the current version of WHMCS, please try also an upgrade.